-Without fur, there is little insulation on their skin.
-Hairless breeds need to be protected from extreme temperatures, both cold and hot.
-They’ll freeze in cold climates, but can’t stay under the harsh sun for long.
+With little to no fur, there is little insulation on their skin.
+In other words, hairless dog breeds need to be protected from extreme temperatures, whether cold and hot.
+They’ll freeze in cold snowy climates, but can’t stay under the harsh sun for long.

-These dogs are certainly unique, but they come with a price (figuratively and literally).
-Most of the extra care and attention will happen with grooming.
+Hairless dogs are unique, but they come with a price (figuratively and literally).
+Most of the extra care or attention is related to grooming, as one may guess.

 Grooming Hairless Dogs

 There’s a common misconception regarding hairless dog breeds.
-If you think hairless dogs don’t need grooming, you’re completely wrong.
-Though they may be hypoallergenic, the grooming can sometimes be even more difficult.
+If you think hairless dogs will not need grooming, you’re wrong.
+Though they may be hypoallergenic dogs, the grooming can sometimes be a bit more difficult.

-But if you already have children sunscreen at home, that’s also a good choice.
-Usually, those will be non-toxic while remaining gentle on the skin.
+However, if you already have children’s sunscreen at home, that’s also a good choice.
+Those will usually be non-toxic while remaining gentle on the skin.

-And since your hairless dog is constantly exposed to the elements of the environment, you’ll need to keep up with regular bathing.
+And because a hairless dog is constantly exposed to the elements of the environment, you’ll need to keep up with regular bathing.
 Never use a human’s shampoo or condition on your dog, let alone a breed with sensitive skin.

 The best choice may be an all-natural oatmeal based shampoo.
 In fact, we recommend this with all dogs, regardless of coat.
-This type of dog shampoos are very mild and will keep your dog’s pH in balance.
+This type of dog shampoo can be very mild and will keep your dog’s pH in balance.

 Here are some oatmeal based dog shampoos that I’ve personally tried and love: